17 Best brainstorming techniques for teams

-The eidetic image method
+Technique #4: The eidetic image

 The biggest proponent of using the eidetic image method was psychologist Jacqueline Sussman, who worked with — among others — Mattel and Google.
 She notes that eidetic images are vivid images stored in our brain, based on previous experiences, and gives the example of wanting to make a salad.
 The moment you read the ingredients list, you’ll imagine each one, and assemble them in your head.

 One example often used with this method is a smartphone.
 People are asked to imagine a generic smartphone, and then to start building better features into it — a different color, size, more space, etc.

 To facilitate this kind of creative problem solving, try the following order:

-- Have everyone present imagine the company’s current product;
+- Have everyone present imagine the company’s current product,

-- Have them visualize specific improvements to it (size, feature, logo, etc.);
+- Have them visualize specific improvements to it (size, feature, logo, etc.),

-- Have everyone open their eyes, and discuss their results.
+- Have everyone open their eyes and discuss their results.

-In this way, each person is given an opportunity to do their own brainstorming, collect their thoughts and think through each feature.
+In this way, each person is given an opportunity to do their own brainstorming, collect their thoughts, and think through each feature.
 When the presentation time comes, they will have an easier time elaborating.
 Less time is spent finding the right words or brainstorming on the spot.

-The rapid ideation method
+Technique #5: The rapid ideation